-The majority of international societies recommend the use of a checklist system based on maternal risk factors to identify high-risk pregnancies [6-8].
-For instance, a checklist of major risk factors (previous preeclampsia (PE), chronic hypertension etc) and moderate risk factors (nulliparity, advanced maternal age etc) is proposed by the National Institute for Health and Care Excellence (NICE) and the American College of Obstetricians and Gynecologists (ACOG) to identify women at high-risk for developing PE [6, 7].
-However, the sensitivity and specificity of these checklist-based systems are poor - for example, the NICE screening method only achieves detection rates of 30% for all PE and 40% for preterm PE at a 10% screen-positive rate [8, 9].
-The individual risk conferred by each risk factor is not taken into consideration - for example, maternal age and chronic hypertension are inappropriately considered as equally important (Fig. 1).
-Continuous variables such as maternal age or Body Mass Index (BMI) are classified in arbitrary categories, where for example a woman is considered low risk at 39 years of age, but becomes high risk on her 40th birthday.
-There is no factor that can mitigate the risk of presenting an adverse outcome - for example, normal weight or a history of previous uneventful pregnancies are not taken into account to reduce a woman's risk.
+First trimester screening for pregnancies at highrisk for placental dysfunction identify high-risk pregnancies.6-8 For instance, a checklist of major risk factors (previous preeclampsia (PE), chronic hypertension, etc) and moderate risk factors (nulliparity, advanced maternal age, etc) is proposed by the National Institute for Health and Care Excellence (NICE) and the American College of Obstetricians and Gynecologists to identify women at high-risk for developing PE.6,3 However, the sensitivity and specificity of these checklist-based systems are poor-for example, the NICE screening method only achieves detection rates of 30% for all PE and 40% for preterm PE at a 10% screen-positive rate.
+8,9 The individual risk conferred by each risk factor is not taken into consideration-for example, maternal age and chronic hypertension are inappropriately considered as equally important (Fig. 1).
+Continuous variables such as maternal age or body mass index are classified in arbitrary categories, where for example a woman is considered low risk at 39 years of age, but becomes high risk on her $40^{th}$ birthday.
+There is no factor that can mitigate the risk of presenting an adverse outcome-for example, normal weight or a history of previous uneventful pregnancies are not taken into account to reduce a woman's risk.
 The interaction between the risk factors to further increase or decrease the likelihood of developing the complication is not considered.
 In many instances, the woman must have developed the disorder in a previous pregnancy to be considered at high-risk.
-Finally, these checklists fail to produce an individual numerical estimate of risk, which precludes individualisation of care for the woman.
+Finally, these checklists fail to produce an individual numerical estimate of risk, which precludes individualization of care for the woman.